Bail Bond Reform and Secret Sauce

 • About not "overcharging" defendants for bail (question: Has the average perpetrator invested in a criminal justice education like many bail bond professionals?
 No?
 Then they have to pay for the expertise!), and

-• Fewer incarcerations equals less over-crowding, requiring fewer tax dollars (Umm.
-Right!
-Ask taxpayers in New Jersey about the $290+ million spent on bond reform in their state in less than three years!).
+• Fewer incarcerations equal less over-crowding, requiring fewer tax dollars (ask New Jersey taxpayers about the $290+ million spent on bond reform in their state in less than three years!).

 Myths and mistruths abound, spinning faster than a cue ball shot by Minnesota Fats.
 What else is missing from bond reform discussions, from laws already enacted?
 Try these on for size: